TERMS & CONDITIONS

 If the Customer chooses to not use services offered to him/her for personal reasons (such as an early return journey or other mandatory reasons), he is not entitled to reimbursement of the tour price.
-The Tour Organiser will try to have the relevant costs reimbursed by the service provider.
+The Tour Organizer will try to have the relevant costs reimbursed by the service provider.
 This obligation is inapplicable in the case of irrelevant services or statutory provisions precluding them.

 - Cancellation in the event the minimum number of participants is not reached

-7.1 The Tour Organiser can only cancel the contract in the event of not reaching the minimum number of participants if a) the relevant tour description clearly stipulates the minimum number of participants and at which point before the start of the tour the Customer needs to be informed, and
+7.1 The Tour Organizer can only cancel the contract in the event of not reaching the minimum number of participants if a) the relevant tour description clearly stipulates the minimum number of participants and at which point before the start of the tour the Customer needs to be informed, and

 - b) the booking confirmation clearly stipulates the minimum number of participants and the latest possible date of cancellation or refers to the relevant information in the tour description.